SERLatBTH/StarterGuide-DobotMagicianVisionKit/README.md

 ## Other Related Software and Third Party SDK
-The software from dobot website doesn't work since missing drive and dongle file.
-But there is a software called usbVideo available from the camera company.
-You can download the install file of driver, sdk and usbVideo from this repository.
+The software from dobot website doesn't work since it is missing driver and dongle.
+But there is a software called usbVideo available from the camera company with driver and sdk.
+You can download the installation file for the driver (driver_setup_2016.09.08.exe), sdk (sdk_setup_2016.09.08.exe) and usbVideo (usbVideo_setup_2016.09.08.exe) from this repository.
+The driver, sdk and software are tested and working on Windows 10.
-* The sdk is available as a library file in the format .lib, .exp, .dll, .h, .cs, .vb.
+* The SDK is available as a library file in the format .lib, .exp, .dll, .h, .cs, .vb.
 * The SDK installation inclues samples in multiple languages, e.g. C#, C++, VB.
 * You can get the image from camera, can manupilate the camera parameters like explosure, focus.
 The software is tested in Windows 10 and it works.